kimmaker/SimpleDynamic/README.md

 ## Change log

 + 1.2.2 (2026-05-09):
-  + The modern text, text input, button modern controls have been updated to their latest iterations (April 2026).
+  + The modern text, text input, and button modern controls have been updated to their latest iterations (April 2026).
+The app, however, continues to make certain classic controls available for easy templating.
+These include combo boxes, dropdowns, and radio buttons where OnChange events are registered fully and immediately.
   + Variables for font sizes have been standardised.
   + The greyed-out area outside a modal is now clickable.
 It invokes the active modal's secondary action button, which is normally the cancel function.
 This can work in conjunction with a Confirm() call, if implemented, to confirm the user's intent to exit the modal.
 + 1.2.1 (2026-03-29):